 Adjective Order:

-These post-noun qualifiers paint pictures of size, color, personality, and a myriad of characteristics that define the noun in question.
-The after-the-noun structure emphasizes the quality of the noun it describes:
+These descriptors pack in size, color, personality, and the whole gamut of defining characteristics that help define the noun at hand.
+This after-the-noun structure emphasizes the quality the noun describes:

 Emphasis on Quality: